coda/packs-sdk/docs/samples/topic/image.md

   additionalParams: {
     token_access_type: "offline",
   },
-  // Send the authentication information to both domains.
-  // Note: Using auth with multiple domains requires approval from Coda.
-  networkDomain: ["api.dropboxapi.com", "content.dropboxapi.com"],
 });

-// Allow access to the Dropbox domains.
+// Allow access to the Dropbox domain. pack.addNetworkDomain("dropboxapi.com");
-// Note: Using multiple domains in a Pack requires approval from Coda. pack.addNetworkDomain("api.dropboxapi.com");
-pack.addNetworkDomain("content.dropboxapi.com");
 ```
 ## Attach private images
 A sync table that includes images sourced from private URLs.
 This sample syncs files from Google Drive, including their thumbnail images.